OlivierJHebert/cs4483B_Game/README.md

  - Use special abilities to traverse obstacles
 	- X: leap higher next time you jump (color changes when active)
 	- C: dash in the direction you're moving (there is a cooldown of a few seconds)
+ - Upgrade stats after each level to increase your character's damage, speed, health, and abilities

 Things to Do:
  - jump between platforms, avoiding enemies and spikes.